oneeve8/kobble-data/content/videonarrativehowto.md

 If you are unfamiliar with Markdown syntax, don’t worry!
 It’s super easy and we’ve created a little cheat sheet for you.

+I just want to point out now that Kobble keeps what you’ve opened in tabs on top of your Kobble view screen.
+You can c

 Channel
 Track